eunjibang/LRP-Time-Series/README.md

 ## LRP-Time-Series

-Python implementation of the LRP method that a novel methodology for interpreting generic multilayer neural networks by decomposing the network classification decision into contributions of its input elements.
+Python implementation of the LRP method that is a novel methodology for interpreting generic multilayer neural networks by decomposing the network classification decision into contributions of its input elements.

 ### Reference paper
-Explaining nonlinear classification decisions with deep taylor decomposition.
-Gregoire Montavon, Sebastian Bach, Alexander Binder, Wojciech Samek∗, and Klaus-Robert Muller (https://arxiv.org/abs/1512.02479)
+**Explaining nonlinear classification decisions with deep taylor decomposition**.
+Gregoire Montavon, Sebastian Bach, Alexander Binder, Wojciech Samek, and Klaus-Robert Muller (https://arxiv.org/abs/1512.02479)

 ### DataSet
 https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones